RUrlus/carma/docs/source/basic_usage.rst

 If you want to give Armadillo full control of underlying memory but also want to keep Numpy as owner you should copy.
 The Armadillo object can be safely returned out without a copy.
 If the memory of the array is not well-behaved a copy of the memory is used instead.

-.. note:: the size of the Armadillo object is allowed change after copying.
+.. note:: the size of the Armadillo object is allowed change after copying, ``strict=false``.

 View
 ----